 Visibility criteria on exit from a Type A lay-by within TD 69 refers to TD 42.
-Drivers exiting the lay-by should have adequate visibility to see the oncoming major road traffic in sufficient time to permit them to make their manoeuvres safely.
+Drivers exiting the lay-by require to have visibility, as set out in TD 42 and TD 9, to see the oncoming major road traffic in sufficient time to permit them to make their manoeuvres safely.
 This requires clear visibility over the segregation island where the visibility envelope cuts through the island.
-Low cut, maintained grass should be considered within the segregation island in order to fulfil the visibility requirements.
+A hard island surface or low cut, maintained vegetation should be used within the segregation island to prevent any impairment of the visibility envelope on exit from the lay-by.